davidgohel/officedown/README.md

     > It is then easy to copy and paste the content into another
     > document without losing the reference numbers.
 Captions are also
     > auto-numbered by Word.

+### PowerPoint

+The package also enhances PowerPoint productions with R Markdown by providing a mechanism for placing results according to the slide template contained in the PowerPoint document used as “reference\_doc”.
+It becomes easy to add several contents in the same slide.

+The package also offers the possibility to transform your graphic instructions into editable vector graphics (with the rvg package) by simply wrapping your call into a call to function `dml`.

 ## Installation